• Discounts and special offers

 It's also a good idea to maintain an emergency fund in case of any unexpected medical or housing expenses.

-But considering you can't claim Social Security until age 62 at the earliest (more on this later), and withdrawals from 401(k) and IRA accounts may be subject to additional taxes until you're 59-and-a-half years old, retiring early might require you to dig more deeply into other savings at first before taking a more balanced withdrawal approach.
-This can be a huge risk if your investments don't perform well.
+But considering you can't claim Social Security until age 62 at the earliest (more on this later), and withdrawals from IRA accounts may be subject to additional taxes until you're 59-and-a-half years old, retiring early might require you to dig more deeply into other savings at first which can be risky.
+The IRS rule of 55 may allow 401(k) penalty-free withdrawals if you leave your job in the year you turn 55 or later.

 Building a dividend portfolio is another strategy that can lower risk while receiving passive income.
 The goal is to live off the passive income from dividends and not touch your principal.
 With the right investments, you could theoretically generate substantial yields that will last as long as you need them.